kaursandhu30/Lesson4/lsesson4.md

 # Request For Proposal
 ## Wireless Infrastructure Deployment Project

-**Issued By:** NovaWave Digital Services
+**Issued By:** Sandhu Industries
-**Contact:** info@novawave.ca
+**Contact:** simranjitkaur7@student.mitt.ca
 **Date Issued:** November 22, 2025

 ### About us
-- NovaWave Digital Services is growing and it needs a secure, reliable, and high-performance wireless network to support its expanding team and daily operations.
+- Sandhu Industries is growing and it needs a secure, reliable, and high-performance wireless network to support its expanding team and daily operations.
-- This proposal invites experienced providers to design, install, and maintain a wireless solution which delivers coverage, solid security, and the ability to grow with the organization.
+- This proposal invites experienced providers to design, install, and maintain a wireless solution which delivers coverage, security, ability to grow with the organization.

 # 1. Project Overview
-NovaWave uses cloud services and mobile tools every day,that's why having a strong and reliable wireless network is important.
+Sandhu industries uses cloud services and mobile tools every day,that's why having a strong and reliable wireless network is important.
 To improve performance, the company needs a well-planned wireless setup which offers:
 - Strong and consistent coverage.
 - It support many devices at the same time.
 - Strong level security.